Victim: On the show they caught him!

 - Paying for the Action Scene: One or more of the perpetrators of the week have had a fight in an establishment which is pressing charges, then are informed that the establishment will drop the charges if they'll pay for damages.

 - Pilot: "The Life and Times of Captain Barney Miller".
-After ABC rejected the pilot, it was burned off as an installment of an ABC summer anthology series called Just for Laughs (this was a common network practice for failed pilots back in The Seventies).
+After ABC rejected the pilot, it was burned off as an installment of a summer anthology series called Just for Laughs (this was a common network practice for failed pilots back in The '70s).
 However, favorable reaction to the pilot and interest by an ABC director named John Rich led the network to revive the show.

 - Police Procedural: With a heavy emphasis on the paperwork.

-- Poorly Disguised Pilot: Season 2 episode "Fish" (Dec.
-4, 1975), besides being the first appearance of Steve Landesberg as Dietrich, also takes place mostly at Fish's house and introduces his daughter Beverly.
+- Season 2 episode "Fish" (Dec.
+4, 1975), besides being the first appearance of Steve Landesberg as Dietrich, also takes place mostly at Fish's house, introduces his daughter Beverly, and includes a different actress in the role of Bernice.
 It was in fact a back-door pilot for a Fish spinoff series.
-Fish the series didn't debut until 1977, and when it did, it was with a different actress as Bernice, and the character of Beverly was never seen or mentioned.
+Fish the series didn't debut until 1977, and when it did, it used the original Bernice and the character of Beverly was never seen or mentioned.

 - Promotion to Opening Titles: Ron Glass and Jack Soo in the second season; Ron Carey and Steve Landesberg in the fourth.
 James Gregory also got a promotion in season four, complete with an And Starring credit, but it didn't take, and he was back to guest star billing the following season (though he remained a regular throughout the show's run).

-- Put on a Bus: Fish, although he would return as a guest in a couple later episodes.
+- Put on a Bus: Fish at the beginning of Season 4, although he would return as a guest in a couple later episodes.

 - Reality Has No Subtitles: